 OnCrawl computes an Inrank of each page for each crawl report and helps you understand the impact of your internal linking strategy .
-This score from 0 to 10 measures the authority of a page regarding the number and depth of inlinks pointing to the page.
-We also use other factors to ponderate the inrank such as anchors and duplicated content evaluation so that all inlinks are not born equal.
+This score from 0 to 10 measures the authority of a page regarding the number and depth of internal links pointing to the page.
+We also use Google PageRank algorithm and other factors to weight the Inrank so that all internal links are not born equal.

-The red curve in the inlinks tab should be the flat if all your depth contains valuable pages.
-The average depth to depth inrank ratio shouldn’t be more than 2.
+The red curve in the Inlinks charts should be the flat if all your depth contains valuable pages.

 What are your best wins for internal linking optimizations?
 Please let us know in the comment section.